 Persistent or Not

 These are the apps that have some data that need to survive restart, crash, container update and etc. Because these apps store data on disk, once they get created they get locked down on a specific server (if you have multiple servers).
-You can still change the constraint so that they will be moved to another machine, but if they will lose anything that might have been stored on the current host.
+You can still change the constraint so that they will be moved to another machine, but if you do, they will lose anything that might have been stored on the current host.
 Examples that use persistent apps include:

 - Any database that stores data on disk has to have persistent data enabled.
 Otherwise all data will be lost when the container restarts (due to crash, host restart and etc...)